bjornum/main_assignment-pro1001/MiscPlanning/Journey.md

 - Was able to find the same farm as mentioned in the task, and pin it down!
 - Positioning is done for both mobile and desktop.
 - Styling needed

+# 08.05.2025

+- Produce Map section completed.
+It is good enough
+- Produce section above now is ok on mobile and desktop.